The Cultural Hub at Tom Davies Square — SudburyCIA

 Most residents have heard the name.
 Few understand what it actually is — and almost none have been shown the full cost picture.
 This brief puts everything on the table, in plain language, so Sudburians can decide for themselves.

-Published May 2026 Updated May 2026 Greater Sudbury, Ontario Non-partisan · Fact-based
+Published May 2026 Updated June 2026 Greater Sudbury, Ontario Non-partisan · Fact-based

 Correction — May 2026